Regular Decomposition: an information and graph theoretic approach to stochastic block models: Introduction

 Interestingly, the authors of the recent work \cite{trivedisar} define a 'practical' variant of SRL by relaxing algorithmic SRL in a certain way to make it more usable in machine-learning tasks, see also \cite{pelillo2017revealing}.
 Bolla \cite{bollabook} has developed a spectral approach for finding regular structures of graphs and matrices.
-Our emphasis is more information-theoretical by nature and continues the works \cite{tusnady,vesahannu,reittuweissbazso}.
+Our emphasis is more information theoretical by nature and continues the works of \cite{tusnady,vesahannu,reittuweissbazso,reittuetall, reittuetalljournal}.
 It would be very interesting to compare the methods of \cite{trivedisar,bollabook} and those of this paper in depth.

-The third main ingredient in this paper is Rissanen's Minimum Description Length (MDL) principle (see \cite{mdlgrunwald}), according to which the quality of a model should be measured by the length of the bit-string that it yields for unique encoding of the data.
+The third main ingredient in this paper is Rissanen's Minimum Description Length (MDL) principle (see \cite{mdlgrunwald}), according to which the quality of a model should be measured by the length of the bit string that it yields for the unique encoding of the data.
 In our case, the data has the form of a graph or matrix, and we present the stochastic block models as a modeling space in the sense of the MDL theory.
-Within this modeling space, the model corresponding to minimum code length coding presents the optimally regular decomposition (partition) of the data.
+Within this modeling space, the model corresponding to minimum code length encoding presents the optimal regular decomposition (partition) of the data.
 Therefore we call this Szemer\'edi-motivated and technically MDL-based approach {\em Regular Decomposition}.

-By information theory, the optimal coding reveals as much redundancy in the data as is possible from the given modeling point of view.
-The regular structure has a high degree of redundancy: a regular pair is an almost structureless subgraph where almost all nodes have similar and uniform connectivity patterns.
+By information theory, the optimal coding reveals as much redundancy in the data as is possible from within the given modeling framework.
+The regular structure has a high degree of redundancy: a regular pair is an almost structureless subgraph in which almost all the nodes have similar and uniform connectivity patterns.
 By definition, the MDL principle should be able to discover regular structures.
-Note also that this principle presents a case of 'Occam's Razor', a general rule of reasoning that has proved fruitful in all areas of science.
+Note that this principle presents a case of 'Occam's Razor', a general rule of reasoning that has proved fruitful in all areas of science.